Skip to Main Content

 Visiting University of Reading Library

-More information on what to bring when visiting the Library, times that visitors are allowed and any restrictions to access are on the Library website below:
+More information about contacting the Library, what to bring when visiting the Library, times that visitors are allowed and any restrictions to access are on the Library websites below:

 Search the catalogue before you visit